 The incident of food allergies in our student body has been increasing.
 Every year we enroll more students with peanut, nut, and other severe allergies that may be life threatening.
-Therefore, Centerville City Schools have adopted Food Allergy Guidelines and will refrain from any classroom activities involving peanut butter, peanuts, or nuts in school.
-"Allergy Free" tables are be available during lunch.
+Therefore, Centerville City Schools has adopted Food Allergy Guidelines and beginning 2000-2001 has decided to refrain from any activities involving peanut butter, peanuts, or nuts in school.
+"Allergy Free" tables will be available during lunch.
 Parents are encouraged to bring non-food items for birthday treats.
 If you have a child who has food allergies, please contact the school office or school nurse.
-Student Nutrition Services has procedures in place to deal with student with food allergies.
-Please direct any questions to the supervisor of Student Nutrition Services.